Azure/azure-powershell/src/Ssh/Ssh/help/Export-AzSshConfig.md

 PS C:\> Export-AzSshConfig -ResourceGroupName myRg -Name myVm -LocalUser azureuser -ConfigFilePath ./sshconfig.config
 ```
 If no credentials are provided, authenticate via interactive username and password.
+When using local user credentials to login, the host name in the configuration entry will be "{resource group name}-{resource name}-{username}", or "{ip address}-{username}" for Azure VMs.

 ### Example 4: Determine where generated keys and certificates for the certificate will the stored.
 ```powershell